-- 326. The SISA136 requires the trustees and investment managers to invest and maintain the SMSF's assets at arm's length.
-Indicators of non-arm's length investments may include: - Investments in a related party. - Investments being managed by a related party. - Details of parties to a contract indicate related parties. - Uncommercial or disadvantageous terms of a lease or loan. - No formal contracts established for loan, lease or other arrangement. - Assets, such as rental properties, deriving little or no income, or income well below commercial rates. - Investments which are inconsistent with the investment strategy or entered into without a sound rationale. - 327.
-The auditor assesses all aspects of the transaction, including that the settlement terms, interest rates, rents, lease refurbishment term, warranties, security and repayment terms are commercial in nature.
+- The SISA requires the trustees and investment managers to invest and maintain the SMSF's 317. assets at arm's length.
+Indicators of non-arm's length investments may include: - .
+Investments in a related party. - Investments being managed by a related party. • - Details of parties to a contract indicate related parties. • - Uncommercial or disadvantageous terms of a lease or loan.

+Section 66 of the SISA.